SkylineCommunications/dataminer-docs/connector-help/connector_help/MIT-xperts_iSIMS.md

 This is a basic driver displaying general information about the device as well as several tables with more specific information.

-There are no specific restrictions to the use of this driver.
+There are no specific restrictions to the use of this connector.